Dukka-De-La-Dokka/gatsby-fork-docker/README.md

 4. `docker compose up -d`
 5. `docker exec -it <your container name> bash`
 6. Execute preferred shell script file
-* `gatsby.sh` - if you prefer a regular 'gatsby new' method
+* `app-init.sh` - if you prefer a regular 'gatsby new' method
-* `download.sh` - if you prefer to download a particular point of commit or release from the gatsby repository
+* `dl-init.sh` - if you prefer to download a particular point of commit or release from the gatsby repository
 ```
-bash ./gatsby.sh
+bash ./app-init.sh
 ```
 ```
-bash ./download.sh
+bash ./dl-init.sh
 ```
 7. Go into the created repository

 ## Check if the project works well under the designated node.js version
 * Develop command : `yarn develop --host 0.0.0.0`
 (required to add host option since this is  inside docker container)
+* Run formatter : `yarn format`
 * Build command : `yarn build`
+* Check built contents : `yarn serve --host 0.0.0.0`
+* Test command : `yarn test`
 * Clear the cache : `yarn clean`
+* Alternative command for develop : `yarn start --host 0.0.0.0`

 The project works well, then....